binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 * Instead of deferring the finding and fixing of security defects to a traditional red teaming exercise, PurpleTeam helps us find and fix our defects as we're creating them
 * How?
 PurpleTeam runs against our Web Apps and APIs as we're creating them, informing us of the security defects we're introducing... in close to real-time
 * PurpleTeam reports show us how to reproduce the attacks that found a given vulnerability, with tips on how not to introduce the same vulnerability again
+* There are also techniques for removing false positives or any defects you're not interested seeing

 So now we know we need PurpleTeam...